+For this to work the annotated types must be woven with the AspectJ weaver - you can either use a build-time Ant or Maven task to do this (see for example the AspectJ Development Environment Guide) or load-time weaving (see Section 6.8.4, "Load-time weaving with AspectJ in the Spring Framework").
 The AnnotationBeanConfigurerAspect itself needs configuring by Spring (in order to obtain a reference to the bean factory that is to be used to configure new objects).
-The Spring AOP namespace defines a convenient tag for doing this.
-Simply include the following in your application context configuration:
+The Spring context namespace defines a convenient tag for doing this: just include the following in your application context configuration:

 '''

-<aop:spring-configured/>
+<context:spring-configured/>

 '''